jharwell/sierra/docs/usage/index.rst

   #.
 Look at scripts under ``scripts/``, which are scripts I've used before on
      MSI (they might no longer work, but they do give you some idea of how to invoke SIERRA).

-- There are 5 pipeline stages, though only the first 4 will run automatically.

-- If you run stages individually, then before stage X will probably run without crashing, you need to run stage X-1.

 - If you are running the :xref:`FORDYCA` project and using a ``quad_source`` block distribution, the arena should be at least 16x16 (smaller arenas don't